tlcsdm/eclipse-autofill-arguments/README.md

 This plugin guesses the call parameters by the callee parameter names.

+Now Support Eclipse 2024-06 and later, Mac OS X, Linux (with nautilus) and Windows.

 ## Use
 1. Via Eclipse Content Assist
 Press Ctrl + Space (Content Assist) inside the parentheses.